 APECAFORM (the Maya-Mam Association of Smallholder Organic Coffee Farmers) was established in 1992, with aid from the Catholic diocese in Guatemala, as part of an initiative to support the development of local, small-scale coffee farmers.
 APECAFORM members are 100% small-scale farmers upholding their Mayan roots, including deep respect for the land and holistic and organic farming practices, and preserving traditional culture and language.
 The majority of their members speak Mam, one of more than 20 languages spoken in Guatemala.

-The APECAFORM office is located in Pueblo Nuevo, the most centrally located of their communities.
-Pueblo Nuevo is a two-hour drive to the closest commercial center, the city of San Marcos, and on average, a 2.5-hour walk from the remaining communities.
+The APECAFORM office is located in Pueblo Nuevo, the most centrally located of their communities, nestled in between the Tajomulco and Tacana volcanoes in the department of San Marcos.
+Pueblo Nuevo is a two-hour drive to the closest commercial center, the city of Malacatan, and on average, a 2.5-hour walk from the remaining communities.
 Five community centers have been established across the APECAFORM region, where coffee is collected for transport to warehouse or further processing, training courses are offered to members, and planning and feedback meetings with community representatives are held.
 Organic promoters from the communities work with their respective farmer groups to assure that best organic agricultural practices are being implemented, quality control measures are being utilized to guarantee best final product, and that the organizational and social agreements are being respected in the communities.

-Today, with the strategic credit partnership between Root Capital, APECAFORM and fair trade importers such as Cooperative Coffees, producers continue to increase their sales of organic, fair trade coffee into international, specialty coffee markets.
+Today, with the strategic credit partnership between Root Capital, APECAFORM, their parent organization Manos Campesnias, and fair trade importers such as Cooperative Coffees, producers continue to increase their sales of organic, fair trade coffee into international, specialty coffee markets.